brave/vault/documentation/SharingApplicationState.md

           }
         }

-* After performing the mandatory checks for the `PUT /users/{userId}/appState` operation, the Vault verifies that `nonce` is larger than the previous value seen for this user, then verifies the `signature` value
-(by using the `publicKey` previously uploaded via the `PUT /v1/users/{userId}` operation).
+* After performing the mandatory checks for the `PUT /v1/users/{userId}/appState` operation, the Vault verifies the `signature` value then verifies that `nonce` is larger than the previous value seen for this user, (by using the `publicKey` previously uploaded via the `PUT /v1/users/{userId}` operation).
 On failure, HTTP code 422 is returned.
 Otherwise,